830 CMR: DEPARTMENT OF REVENUE

 (c) Withholding Rate.
 The taxable amount of distributive share shall be multiplied by the following tax rates:

-4. if the member is a pass-through entity, the tax rate on individuals imposed on Part B taxable income under M.G.L. c.
-62, § 4(b).
+- if the member is a pass-through entity, the tax rate on individuals imposed on Part B taxable income under M.G.L. c.
+62, § 4(b); or

 (5) Tiered Structures

-(a) Unless exempted, each pass-through entity shall withhold applicable tax, as determined under this regulation, on behalf of its members subject to withholding, including members that are pass-through entities.
+(a) Unless exempted, each pass-through entity shall withhold applicable tax, as determined under 830 CMR 62B.2.2, on behalf of its members subject to withholding, including members that are pass-through entities.
 To prevent multiple withholding on the same income, an upper-tier pass-through entity that recognizes distributive share income may subtract amounts withheld by a lower-tier entity from amounts required to be withheld.

 (b) An upper-tier entity recognizing distributive share income that has been withheld upon must separately report to each of its members the member's proportionate distributive share of amounts withheld by the lower-tier entity.
 Any member of an upper-tier entity that is itself a pass-through entity must likewise report proportionate distributive share withheld to each of its members.

 (c) Upon written application and with the approval of the Commissioner, a lower-tier entity may meet its withholding obligation for an upper-tier entity by directly withholding from the distributive share income of the members subject to withholding of the upper-tier entity.
-If approval is granted, the lower-tier entity is required to report the amounts withheld directly to the members.
+If approval is granted, the lower-tier entity is required to report the amounts withheld directly to the members, as well as to the upper-tier entity.

 (6) Credit for Tax Paid; Members' Estimated Payment Obligation